afanwang/library-management-system/README.md

 - Addd a dockerfile for the service.

 6. Use Web3 for registration and login.
 I am thinking of using Ethereum or Web3 library for signature verification.
 [Reference](https://www.dock.io/post/web3-authentication)
+- User provides their Ethereum address, server responds with a nonce tied to the user, and user signs the nonce with their Ethereum private key.
+Client sends the signature to the server, server verifies the signature and authenticates the user.
+- Added an interface to support Password-auth and Web3 auth.

 | **Module**         | **Feature**               | **Status**    |
 |---------------------|---------------------------|---------------|